C. Bascom Slemp: Death and legacy

 Slemp often maintained a local residence with siblings, and remained a prominent member of the southwest Virginia community and political scene until his death.
-He died at St. Mary's hospital in Knoxville, Tennessee, on August 7, 1943, aged 73, of long-standing heart disease, He was later buried in the family cemetery at Turkey Cove.
+He died at St. Mary's hospital in Knoxville, Tennessee, on August 7, 1943, aged 73.

+The Slemp family remained active in political life throughout southwestern Virginia.
+Current Slemp family members elected to office include Lee County, Virginia Board of Supervisors member Charles Herbert Slemp, Jr. His son Charles Herbert "Chuck" Slemp, III served as Commonwealth's Attorney for Wise County and the City of Norton, Virginia and as Chief Deputy Attorney General of Virginia before joining the Richmond office of an international law firm.

-As a philanthropist, Slemp continues to touch many young lives through the Slemp Foundation, established in his will and which provides gifts to libraries, schools and colleges in Southwestern Virginia.
-The "Lonesome Pine Regional Library" (which serves Lee, Dickenson, and Wise Counties, Virginia) has received support from the foundation, and its branch in Big Stone Gap is named in Slemp's honor.
+The Slemp Foundation continues to touch many in southwestern Virginia, especially young lives.
+Established in his will, it provides gifts to libraries, schools and colleges in southwestern Virginia.
+The "Lonesome Pine Regional Library" (which serves Lee, Dickenson, and Wise Counties) has received support from the foundation, and its branch in Big Stone Gap is named in Slemp's honor.
+In 1948, his daughter and the Slemp Foundation donated his former home in Big Stone Gap to the Commonwealth of Virginia, which now operates it as the Southwest Virginia Museum Historical State Park.
+It hosts folk events and concerts throughout the year, as well as a wintertime Christmas tree exhibit highlighting local charities and crafts.

-The Slemp Scholarship, named in honor of the late congressman, is awarded to outstanding college students who graduated from schools in Lee, Scott, and Wise Counties, Virginia.
+The Slemp Scholarship, named in honor of the late congressman, is awarded to outstanding college students who graduated from schools in Lee, Scott, and Wise counties, Virginia.

 In October 2003, the long-planned C. Bascom Slemp Student Center was opened on the campus of the University of Virginia's College at Wise.
-This $10.9 million, 46234 sqft structure was funded by student fees as well as $2.5 million from the Slemp Foundation.
+This $10.9-million, 46234 sqft structure was funded by student fees, as well from a $2.5 million allocation from the Slemp Foundation.

 Slemp was a cousin three times removed of the American film star George C. Scott.

-The Slemp family remained active in political life throughout Southwestern Virginia.
-Current Slemp family members elected to office include Lee County, Virginia Board of Supervisors member Charles Herbert Slemp, Jr. and Commonwealth's Attorney for Wise County & the City of Norton, Virginia, Charles Herbert "Chuck" Slemp, III.

-The United States Post Office and Courthouse at Big Stone Gap, Virginia, is named the C. Bascom Slemp Federal Building.
+The United States Post Office and Courthouse at Big Stone Gap, Virginia, is named the C. Bascom Slemp Federal Building, although regularly scheduled court sessions there ceased during Massive Resistance.
 A historical marker in Seminary, Virginia, about 6 miles southwest of Big Stone Gap on Alt.
 Route 58, also honors three Congressmen born within a mile of the marker: Slemp (61st-67th Congresses), his father Campbell Slemp (58th through 60th Congresses) and Congressman James B. Richmond (46th Congress).